dwongdev/sugoi-supernote/Guides/how to sideload supernote.md

 ## Protection
 [**`^ back to top`**](#how-to-sideload-on-sn-devices) <br>
-Similar to Google's procedure, if you install F-Droid or Aurora Store on the SN device, they typically run malware checks before adding programs to their stores.
-This isn't always a 100% certainty, though.
-These app stores might not always contain the most recent versions because they usually update more slowly than legitimate sources.
+Neither Aurora Store nor F-Droid scan installed (or to be installed) apps for malware, but both are legitimate sources to download apps from.

+Aurora Store, as a front-end for Google's Play Store (Aurora Store is not a separate store; It pulls its apps from Google's servers), does not check anything for malware at all; Google checks its store and removes malware there.
+No store checks for malware on the users device because that would use too many resources.

+F-Droid is its own store which limits the apps it offers to the ones that are free and open-source.
+It sometimes lags behind on app updates (compared to the versions published by the developers.)
+This is because every time a new app or update gets submitted to the F-Droid store, the people behind F-Droid check the app and let a program run through the app's source code to check for malware, usage of any communication with servers that the user gets no control of, dependancy on external websites and similar (sometimes problematic) choices by the devs.

 It is your responsibility to make sure the APKs are secure before installing them on your device if you're utilising third-party websites like APK Mirror.
 Regardless of the source, you should always exercise caution and confirm the security of any software you download.

-**Caution*** CAUTION FAKE!
+**Caution*** CAUTION FAKE!<br>
 There is no official website for MagisK.
 Only the Github version is legit https://github.com/topjohnwu/Magisk.<br>
 If you searched Magisk on google and found this on another website.
 It is a virus and malware.
 Please be very careful on where you download APK's etc and check the url address.
 See proof below.<br><p>